Chrismarsh/CHM/docs/configuration.rst

 option
 ********

 This section contains options for CHM and the simulation in general.
+This is a required section.

 .. code:: json